averiemasia/Averie_BlueStampPortfolio/index.md

-# Rock, Paper, Scissors Game with Image Recognition
+# Image Recognition Applied to Gaming: Rock, Paper, Scissors!
-Since the dawn of technology, computers have been there as a friend to those who need one at the moment, with games created to take the place of a human counterpart.
+Computers have always been there as a friend to those who need one at the moment, with games created to take the place of a human counterpart.
 The game I created provides some company in a game as classic as it can get: rock, paper, scissors.
-Though originally starting as a raspberry pi project, I've made something that I'm equally as proud of and learned while doing it that part of engineering is adapting and growing with your project.
+Though originally starting as a Raspberry Pi project, I've made something that I'm equally as proud of and learned while doing it that part of engineering is adapting and growing with your project.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|